But they are your family – Okay, but I don’t care

 Sometimes I feel like missing someone who has passed would be easier than grieving the death of a living relationship.

-Missing the idea of someone is painful.
-Remembering that reality is just as, if not more painful doesn’t making the missing feeling go away but it does make it easier to move through it with a little more acceptance.
+Remembering that reality doesn’t make the missing feeling go away, but it does make it easier to move through it with a little more acceptance.

 Navigating Life with Others